bonibv/swarc-material/arc42/arc42-template-EN.md

 </div>

-"System scope and context - as the name suggests - delimits your system (i.e. your scope) from all its communication partners (neighboring systems and users, i.e. the context of your system).
-It thereby specifies the external interfaces.

-If necessary, differentiate the business context (domain specific inputs and outputs) from the technical context (channels, protocols, hardware)."

 The PictShare system enables users to upload, edit, and share images.
 It interacts with external editing tools like Pixlr and social media platforms for sharing, delineating the system's scope.
 The business context involves user engagement and content distribution, while the technical context covers the APIs, protocols, and hardware necessary for image processing and data storage.

 <div class="formalpara-title">